Katlyn627/Text-Editor/README.md

 ## **Description**
 This project is a text editor that will run in the browser.
 The app will be a single-page application that meets the PWA criteria.
 Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+The application will also function offline and work.

 ## **Table of Contents**
 1. [Installation](#installation)